ionic-team/vscode-ionic/roadmap.md

 - If you add a @capacitor/plugin then sync should be done as well
 - See `tslint.json` and angular 12+ then link to [blog](https://ionicframework.com/blog/eslint-for-ionic-angular/) for migration
 - Show git remote url somewhere (`git config --get remote.origin.url`)
-- Detect plugins/platforms folders in a capacitor project and recommend removal
 - Listing recent Appflow builds and allowing users to sideload the artifacts from those builds onto their simulators/devices (lots of potential cert issues with iOS here)

 - Augmenting the New Project functionality to create the app in appflow and begin with the project linked, similar to the Ionic App Wizard